Thinking about SDGs with university students: Action support project

 Name of Representative: Yoichi Iwaki

-• If you are under the age of 15, you must obtain parental consent before applying.
+- If you are under 18 years of age, you must obtain parental consent before applying.

-• Candidates who pass the first round of selection will be contacted individually.
+- Applicants who pass the pre-selection and first selection (online presentation) will be contacted individually.

 4) Regarding inquiries